 An odd beat passed.
 "Thanks," he finally answered.

 She shrugged and clammed up as Madam Pomfrey bustled over to change his bandages.
-He winced as the nurse poked his bruised chin and the wizard tried to follow any instructions given to lessen his pain.
+He winced as the nurse poked his bruised chin, and the wizard tried to follow any instructions given to lessen his pain.
 He didn't mind having an audience as Pomfrey tended to his ribs; he, like many other Hogwartians, had become numbed to most of the humiliating scenarios.
-Everyone nowadays was a hollow shell and if they had any emotion in them, it was fear.
+Everyone nowadays was a hollow shell and, if they had any emotion left in them, it was fear.

 "Shouldn't you be getting back to your House?"
 Michael asked his peer after several minutes of uncomfortable silence.

 "Soothing, isn't it?
-Miss Bulstrode knows a thing or two about recuperation; she was the one who suggested I play something for you," Pomfrey replied.
+Miss Bulstrode knows a thing or two about recuperation; she was the one who suggested I play something for you while you heal," Pomfrey replied.

 Pomfrey chuckled.
 "At her suggestion, though I don't really need them.
 I know that classical music boosts recovery and mental stability."

 When Michael closed his eyes to rest that night, he found he was feeling peaceful.
 He was also changing certain impressions of certain people.
 Millicent had brains, after all.

 But the complete package, he insisted, was still brains and beauty.
 And Millicent, though no longer lacking one, still lacked the other.